Why Should You Explore Berlin on Foot?

 3. Museum Island

-Filled with world-class museums and stunning architecture, Museum Island is a UNESCO World Heritage Site and a must-visit for art and history lovers.
-Located in the Spree River, this island is home to five prominent museums, including the Pergamon Museum and the Neues Museum.
-Explore this cultural hub by foot, crossing picturesque bridges and enjoying scenic river views.
+Home to top-class museums and breathtaking buildings, Museum Island is a UNESCO World Heritage Site and a must-attract for art and also history enthusiasts.
+On the Spree River, this island houses five prominent museums: Pergamon Museum and Neues Museum included.
+Walk through this cultural center passing over beautiful bridges and having views on the river.

 4. Kreuzberg and Neukölln